awilliams/RTanque/README.md

 Rules of the game are simple: Last bot standing wins.
 Gameplay is also pretty simple.
 Each tank has a **base**, **turret** and **radar**, each of which rotate independently.
 The base moves the tank, the turret has a gun mounted to it which can fire at other tanks, and the radar detects other tanks in its field of vision.

 Have fun competing against friends' tanks or the sample ones included.
 Maybe you'll start a small league at your local Ruby meetup.
+CLI provides easy way to download bots from gists.

 Sound difficult or time consuming?
 It's not!
 Check out the included sample tank [Seek&Destroy](https://github.com/awilliams/RTanque/blob/master/sample_bots/seek_and_destroy.rb) (which is actually fairly difficult to beat with the keyboard controlled bot).
 Note that it clocks in at under 50 LOC.